 Any asset that is includable in more than 1 class should be allocated to the lower numbered class, so if an asset is includable in Class II and Class III, then it should be allocated to Class II.

-The amount of consideration for the business must 1st be reduced by the value of Class I assets, then by Class II assets, and so on.
-The aggregate fair market value (FMR) of Class I assets through Class VI assets is then subtracted from the total consideration paid for the business and allocated to goodwill and going concern value.
-Although goodwill and going concern value are basically the same, goodwill is often used to refer to the value of the business's reputation, customers, employees, and so on.
-Nonetheless, either can be calculated by the following equation:
+The amount of consideration for the business must 1st be reduced by the value of Class I assets, then by Class II assets, etc. The aggregate fair market value (FMR) of Class I assets through Class VI assets is then subtracted from the total consideration paid for the business and allocated to goodwill and going concern value.
+Although goodwill and going concern value are similar, goodwill is often used to refer to the value of the business's reputation, customers, employees, etc. Nonetheless, either can be calculated by the following equation: